EricJr69/Azure-Sentinel/README.md

 <img src="https://i.imgur.com/XFfPYzw.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Run the query again and notice the created custom fields.
+Run the query again and notice the custom fields that have been created.
 On subsequent logs, they will be properly parsed out
 </p>
 <br />